justcatthefish/ctf-writeups/2024-01-27-RWCTF/pgsum/README.md

 Good news is that connection wasn't closed, so when we execute next query the addresses will stay the same.
 ASLR leak?
 Done.
 Now is the harder part - memory write.

-Diving into a new huge codebase is not an easy task.
-We tried to focus on `varlena` related functions.
+Diving into a new, extensive codebase is no easy task.
+Our focus shifted towards functions related to `varlena`.
 It is even worse, a lot of complicated C macros are on our way.
-Nevertheless, we delved into `pg_detoast_datum` and things that can be called from it. `heap_tuple_untoast_attr` was a first candidate, looks like it is parsing our data and returns freshly allocated memory filled with parsed data.
+However, we encountered the complexity of numerous C macros.
+Undeterred, we delved into `pg_detoast_datum` and its callable functions.
+Among them, `heap_tuple_untoast_attr` emerged as an initial candidate, appearing to parse our data and return freshly allocated memory filled with parsed data.
 We analyzed almost every branch that was doing memory allocation - nothing fancy.
-However, there is one branch that calls another parse function on our data - `heap_tuple_fetch_attr`.
+However, one branch caught our attention, it calls another parse function on our data - `heap_tuple_fetch_attr`.
 It has very interesting branch inside:

 ```c
 	else if (VARATT_IS_EXTERNAL_EXPANDED(attr))